dannyvalente/flutter_selectable_text/README.md

 # Selectable Text

-A widget that allows to display text like the Text widget, and select text like the TextField widget.
+A widget that allows to display text like the Text widget, while also allowing actions like selecting and copying text.

 ## Getting Started